Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials: The Myrzakulov--Lakshmanan IV Equation

-\subsection{Equivalent counterpart of the ML-IV equation}
+\subsection{Equivalent Counterpart of the ML-IV Equation}

-The gauge equivalent counterpart of the ML-IV equation (\ref{5.1})-(\ref{5.4}) has the form
+The gauge equivalent counterpart of the ML-IV Equation (\ref{5.1})--(\ref{5.4}) has the form

-We designate this set of equations as the (2+1)-dimensional Hirota-Maxwell-Bloch equation (HMBE) for the reason that when $y=x$ it gives the (1+1)-dimensional Hirota-Maxwell-Bloch equation (HMBE) (see e.g. \cite{C1}-\cite{C2}).
-The set of equations (\ref{5.26})-(\ref{5.32}) is also integrable by IST.
+We designate this set of equations as the (2 + 1)-dimensional Hirota--Maxwell--Bloch equation (HMBE) for the reason that when $y=x$, it gives the (1 + 1)-dimensional Hirota--Maxwell--Bloch equation (HMBE) (see, e.g., \cite{C1,C2}).
+The set of Equations (\ref{5.26})--(\ref{5.32}) is also integrable as it admits the Lax representation.
 The corresponding Lax representation reads as

 where